 Here is the data in that dataset, so it is easier to read:

 |1003||Case 1003||water_management, water_backcheck||collector6|

 Your cases dataset needs to include the column headers 'id', 'label', 'formids', 'users', and 'roles'.
-The 'sortby' column is optional, but it is a good idea to include it, just in case you need it later.
+The 'sortby' and 'enumerators' columns are optional, but it is a good idea to include them, just in case you need them later.
 All cases need an 'id', 'label', and 'formids' value, and the others are optional.

 id: This will be the unique identifier column, used to identify each case.
 When you add cases to the dataset, each case should have a different id.
 The "caseid" field in a form will be filled automatically with the corresponding case's id value when opening a blank form from the case list (i.e. the Manage Cases menu).
 Learn more in part 4 section The "caseid" field.